breatheco-de/content/src/content/lesson/routing-our-views-with-react-router.md

 Stop reading if you are not building entire applications using React – you don’t need React-Router for single page applications or small components.

 For the rest of us building real web applications, we need to connect several views (React components) into one big application.
-That process is called “routing.”
+That process is called "routing."

 For example, we need the following application URLs to match the following components: